sscivier/gp-prob-earthquake-shaking/README.md

 ## Usage
 All of the code necessary to reproduce the results in the paper is contained in the Jupyter Notebook, `workflow.ipynb`.

 By default, the training code in the notebook is commented out.
 If you wish to run the training code, simply uncomment it.
-These cells are indicated in the notebook.
+This cell is indicated in the notebook.

 Pre-trained models are found in the `trained_models/` directory.
 These are loaded by default in the notebook.